sonugiri1043/what-happens-when/README.rst

 * `Ethernet`_
 * `WiFi`_
 * `Cellular data network`_

-For most home or small business Internet connections the packet will pass from your computer, possibly through a local network, and then through a modem (MOdulator/DEModulator) which converts digital 1's and 0's into an analog signal suitable for transmission over telephone, cable, or wireless telephony connections.
-On the other end of the connection is another modem which converts the analog signal back into digital data to be processed by the next `network node`_ where the from and to addresses would be analyzed further.

-Most larger businesses and some newer residential connections will have fiber or direct Ethernet connections in which case the data remains digital and is passed directly to the next `network node`_ for processing.

 Eventually, the packet will reach the router managing the local subnet.
 From there, it will continue to travel to the autonomous system's (AS) border